Skip to content

 Introduction: The CRM graveyard

-Frame the article as both a diagnostic tool for businesses with failing CRMs and a prevention guide for those about to embark on an implementation.
+This article is both a diagnostic for businesses with an underperforming CRM and a prevention guide for those planning an implementation.
+The analysis applies regardless of which platform you are running.

 Why CRM implementations in retail have such a high failure rate